xu5000vnd/crawler/README.md

 This project is system that helps client can crawler data..

-I have used puppeteer-google to run.
+I have used <a href="https://github.com/GoogleChrome/puppeteer">puppeteer-google</a> to run.